sciZer0/newdiscoveries/c/README.md

 ## 2.8.
 New Law of Conservation of Energy

-As we already know, all official formulas for calculating Work and Energy are absolutely wrong.
+Importantly, all official formulas for calculating Work and Energy are absolutely wrong.

 The wrongness of all the official formulas for calculating Work and Energy is a proven fact.